-July and August are the hottest months with temperatures capable of reaching 30c.
+July and August are the hottest months with temperatures of up to 30c.
 The coldest months are December and January where temperatures can drop to 12c during the daytime.

 The spring months are the most comfortable in Benidorm, with increasing levels of sunshine and very little rainfall.

-Our advice when booking a golfing holiday is that you should consider avoiding July and August as these months see soaring temperatures, making it a lot less fun being out on the golf course.
+Our advice when booking a golfing holiday is that you should consider avoiding July and August.
+These months see high temperatures.
+Subsequently making it a lot less fun on the golf course.

 In our opinion the best months to play golf are April, May, June, September and October.

 Benidorm has a reputation of being the most popular party capital on the Costa Blanca.
 Including one of the most important tourist resorts.
 It is not for those seeking a quiet, relaxing get away.
 Benidorm action continues until breakfast time.

 The ‘go to place’ in Benidorm is the famous Benidorm Palace.
 Above all a great evening out.
 Certainly you can enjoy a cabaret show with dinner included.
 A night full of dancing and extravagant costumes.